Blood Cult

 Blood Cult is a 1985 American direct-to-video slasher film directed and co-edited by Christopher Lewis and starring Juli Andelman, Charles Ellis, James Vance, and Bennie Lee McGowan.
 It is notable for being one of the first shot-on-video horror films to achieve notoriety, being heavily promoted to the video rental market.

-The film was shot in Tulsa, Oklahoma over nine days in March 1985 using two Betacam cameras, under the working title The Sorority House Murders.
+The film was shot in Tulsa, Oklahoma, over nine days in March 1985 using two Betacam cameras, under the working title The Sorority House Murders.

 Plot

 A mysterious serial killer is killing female students on and off a college campus in Oklahoma, and the only clues are gold medallions left by the bodies.
-A grizzled police detective, Ron, sets out to find the killer but the hunter becomes the hunted when he sees that no one around him can be trusted, not even his daughter.
-The detective is unaware that all the killings lead to a secret society that worships the god "Canis" and offer human sacrifices.
+A grizzled police detective, Ron, sets out to find the killer, but the hunter becomes the hunted when he sees that no one around him can be trusted, not even his daughter.
+The detective is unaware that all the killings lead to a secret society that worships the god "Canis" and offers human sacrifices.